 As the beholder takes in the image and its multifaceted emotional content, the release of acetylcholine to the hippocampus [the brain part responsible for memory] contributes to the storing of the image in the viewer’s memory.

 The above quotes are from a book published at the same time, in April 2012 as the Neue Museum’s Klimt show.
 It’s no ordinary art criticism.
 The Age of Insight – The Quest to Understand the Unconscious in Art, Mind, and the Brain is by Eric Kandel, the Nobel neuro-biologist.
-In it, Kandel examined the art of Klimt and his contemporaries like Egon Schiele and Oskar Kokoschka, known collectively as the Viennese Expressionists, and its emotional contents – along the lines of Freud’s unconscious aggression and erotic desires, around 1900.
+In it, Kandel examines the art of Klimt and his contemporaries like Egon Schiele and Oskar Kokoschka, known collectively as the Viennese Expressionists, and its emotional contents – along the lines of Freud’s unconscious aggression and erotic desires, around 1900.
 However Kandel’s main aim is to try to understand the human mind in biological terms, molecule by molecule; his life’s work being on the cellular and molecular bases of memory.
 But he’s also an art lover and collector, fascinated by the confluence of art and science in Vienna at the turn of the last century.

 Schjeldahl’s change of heart came in June, 2012 after viewing the Klimt show in Neue Museum in New York.
 What prompted his re-examination of the painting appeared to be its staggering price tag – Ronald Lauder, the cosmetics magnate and co-founder of the Neue Museum, had paid 135 million US dollars for it back in 2006.
 Funnily enough, Kandel’s book made explicit reference to the price tag and wondered why it is that anyone would be so moved as to pay such a price – Lauder had first seen the painting when it had belonged to a museum – beyond his reach, as a 14-year-old.